 Back to Top

-How does a hold affect you?
+How does a hold affect students?

-- Holds applied at the end of the semester for failure to be on track for two consecutive semesters require you to see an adviser before the next term of enrollment to select a new major and to avoid cancellation of enrollment.
+- Holds applied at the end of the semester for failure to be on track for two consecutive semesters require students to see an adviser before the next term of enrollment to select a new major and to avoid cancellation of enrollment.

-How do you change majors?
+How does a student change majors?

 Contact the advising office of the college that offers the major.